petersenpeter/CellExplorer/docs/tutorials/monosynaptic-connections-tutorial.md

 There are a few principles you have to follow when doing the manual curation:
 1. The synaptic peak should occur with about 2ms delay.
-2. If peak coincide with ACG peak (typically slower than 2ms), it is likely related to shared unit and connections should be rejected.
+2. If peak coincide with ACG peak (typically slower than 2ms), it is likely that the units should have been merged in the spike sorting process, or that they are contaminated with a third unit and the connection should be rejected.
-3. If maintained refractory period and asymmetric ACG it is likely the same neuron and connections should be rejected.
+3. If refractory period is maintained and the CCG is asymmetric: the units should have been merged in the spike sorting process, and the connection should be rejected.
 4. Central CCG peak indicates common drive and connections should potentially be rejected.
 Common drive can also be temporally shifted if the cells are far from each other.
 This is often seen when comparing two cells located at different shanks.
+Common drive can be difficult to differentiate from monosynaptic input.

 ## Using the graphical interface for curating monosynaptic connections
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/02/monosyn.png)